-Any athlete even suspected of suffering a concussion should be removed from the game or practice immediately and an urgent referral to a health care provider should be arranged (if not already onsite).
+Any athlete even suspected of suffering a concussion should be removed from the game or practice immediately.
 No athlete may return to activity after sustaining a concussion, regardless of how mild it seems or how quickly symptoms clear, without written medical clearance from a Medical Doctor (MD) or Doctor of Osteopathic Medicine (DO).
 Close observation of the athlete should continue for several hours.
 You should also inform your child's coach if you think that your child may have a concussion Remember it is better to miss one game than miss the whole season.
 When in doubt, the athlete sits out!